 There’s nothing more special than a wood burning fireplace, from the warm dancing flames to the relaxing sound of wood crackling.
 At Acucraft we’ve been designing & manufacturing fireplaces since 1979, and understand how distinctive wood fireplaces can be.

 Planning for a wood burning fireplace?
 From modern to traditional, a fireplace can create an inviting gathering space where friends & family can relax and make memories.
 So if you’re looking for a fireplace for your space, Acucraft Fireplaces in Big Lake, MN can help you plan for your dream fireplace!

 With over 40 years of fireplace manufacturing, our skilled advisors are experts in guiding customers to the perfect fire solution for their space.
-With our standard and custom wood fireplace capabilities there are options for every customer; but before purchasing, you need a plan.
+With our standard and customizable wood fireplace capabilities there are options for every customer; but before purchasing, you need a plan.

 Top 10 Tips for Planning a Wood Burning Fireplace

 What Is the Goal for Your Wood Burning Fireplace?

 An important part of the planning process is determining what your goal is for the fireplace.
 Wood fireplaces can be the perfect backdrop for entertaining, playing board games with family, or enjoying the crackling logs and dancing flames while reading your favorite book.
 Another benefit of having a wood fireplace is the supplemental heat it can offer.
 Whether you’re building a new cabin or renovating your home, a fireplace can create warmth for you to enjoy throughout your space.

 How to Choose the Size and Style of a Wood Burning Fireplace?